AI-Developer-Tools/ai-developer-tools.github.io/docs/syllabus.md

 ### Late Work

 Due to the participatory nature of the course (in-class activities and team projects), late work is generally not accepted.
-However, we may allow replacing a missed activity on a case by case basis for partial credit.
+However, we may allow replacing a missed activity with additional work on a case by case basis for partial credit.

 ### Time Management